Le-Jared/PropertyLah/README.md

 ## Introduction

-Property Management System is a web application for managing properties.
+PropertyLahm is a web application for managing properties.
 This application allows users to manage their properties and tenants, view properties on a map, and change their account details.